Technique

 Chef Grant Achatz Shares 3 Tips for Perfect Omelettes

-Learn how to perfect the art of the French omelette from the best.
+According to Alinea's Chef Grant Achatz, perfecting the art of the French omelette starts with the perfect pan.

 Chef Tip #1: Use the Correct Pan